How nature can benefit your mental health

 Closely linked to the climate change issue is that of the environment more generally, including biodiversity loss.
 Our activities have and continue to use and exploit the Earth’s natural resources with detrimental effects including pollution by a whole host of chemicals producing harm to biological systems, including us.
 Dealing with this topic is of considerable difficulty in part because of its breadth, with a myriad of individual chemicals and their interactions to be understood and their harmful effects dealt with.

 So, what can the Churchill Fellowship do to attempt to address these big issues?
 Clearly the Fellowship can only be a small player in trying to advance knowledge of such large and complex problems.
-However, as a member of the charity’s Environment and Resources Working Group, I have helped to develop two new themes within which Churchill Fellowships can be awarded.
+However, as a member of the charity’s Environment and Resources Working Group, I have helped to develop two new programmes within which Churchill Fellowships can be awarded.
 These will enable Fellows to identify tractable aspects of the issues, learn how they are addressed in other countries and then apply that understanding in the UK where it can be applied to our particular situation.

-One of these Fellowship themes is called Climate Change, where we are seeking Fellowship applications that attempt to help the UK to minimise climate change and adapt to its effects.
+One of these programmes is called Climate Change, where we are seeking Fellowship applications that attempt to help the UK to minimise climate change and adapt to its effects.
 Of particular but not exhaustive interest are proposals that investigate obtaining the energy we need from renewable (non-fossil fuel) sources.
 We encourage applications that support behavioural change on an individual, local or national scale and projects that seek a fair and equitable transition to a carbon-neutral future.

-The other theme is Caring for our Natural Environment.
+The other programme is Caring for our Natural Environment.
 Here we would like applications that aim to help protect, restore and enhance the environment including how to deal with biodiversity loss.
 Examples of particular aspects include practical solutions to address degradation of nature (including its causes and effects) and how the environment can be improved, and also projects that aim to gain better understanding of the impacts of changes in how we use and value the natural environment.
 We will favour projects that seek fair and equitable access to nature’s benefits for all UK communities.

-In such ways we hope the Churchill Fellows in these themes will gain valuable ideas and experience, which can be used in the UK to help to address the great climate and environmental challenges that we face.
+In such ways we hope the Churchill Fellows in these programmes will gain valuable ideas and experience, which can be used in the UK to help to address the great climate and environmental challenges that we face.

 Personally, I see the work of the Churchill Fellows in these areas to be hugely important not only for the Fellows themselves but also as the contribution they can make to helping address vital goals for the benefit of human society.